DagmarTimmreck/xPressPublishing/README.md

 - altered order of tests to follow api spec
 - change wording of message for 'DELETE /api/series/:id' for series with related issues to match spec/test
 - added test for 'DELETE /api/series/:id' with non-existing id
-- Error on DELETE before each hook ?!?!?!
-Perhaps because of missing seedIssueDatabase ?

 ## Project Overview